As an Amazon Associate we earn from qualifying purchases.

 Bralettes, also called bralets by some brands, are like bras’ little sisters.
 They’re lighter, most are smaller, and made with softer fabrics.
 They’re mostly identified as having none of the bras’ usual features like cups and underwires.

 If you are looking for these supportive features as a smaller chested woman, take a look at my review of the best-rated push-up bras for A and B cups.

 Some bralettes are made purely with lace, while others incorporate mesh, embroidery, and other dainty details.
 Though bralettes possess a variety of qualities, their fashionability is not the least among them.

 Since the standard triangle bralette is defined by its smallness and delicacy, bralettes are generally aimed at women not looking for much support.
-Therefore, they’re not recommended to replace bras which have thicker bands and supportive straps.
+Therefore, they’re not recommended to replace bras that have thicker bands and supportive straps.

-However, brands and companies that produce bralettes are becoming more inclusive about this.
-Bralettes which cater more to those with bigger busts are coming out on the market, just like how the shelf bra provides better support for bigger breast sizes.
+However, brands and companies that produce bralettes are becoming more inclusive of this.
+Bralettes that cater more to those with bigger busts are coming out on the market, just like how the shelf bra provides better support for bigger breast sizes.

-We're probably seeing the same thing that happened to corsets centuries ago happen with bras now.
+I’m probably seeing the same thing that happened to corsets centuries ago happen with bras now.
 What people believed to be their useful function turned out to be just a superficial enhancement.

 It was revealed to be more harmful than helpful for women’s bodies.
 If not going braless, more women are choosing to ditch the bra and stocking up on bralettes instead!

 Even highly rated push up bras with super structured cups and underwires can sometimes be uncomfortable, especially when compared to these lightweight bralettes.
 Bralettes offer more freedom of movement because they are less restrictive on the chest.